Our Sustainability Practices

 Our farm is entirely run off the grid, relying on solar panels to generate 100% of the electricity used on the farm.
 This reduces 100% of the greenhouse gas emissions that would typically occur in a vineyard of our size (even our home is entirely off grid so getting internet has been a fun exercise!!)

-Free range turkeys roam the vineyard for pest control purposes
+Free range turkeys roam the vineyard for pest control purposes.

 Pests are managed with the help from our free range Turkeys who also roam our vineyards.
 This reduces the need for unnecessary pesticides on our grapes.
+You will see the turkeys wandering around the cellar door as well as some of them roost in the large gum tree out the front each night.

 Sheep are used during winter months for weed management and to encourage soil biodiversity